This remarkable new translation of the Nobel Prize-winner’s great masterpiece is a major literary event.

 Now the award-winning translator John E. Woods gives us a definitive new English version of Joseph and His Brothers that is worthy of Mann’s achievement, revealing the novel’s exuberant polyphony of ancient and modern voices, a rich music that is by turns elegant, coarse, and sublime.

-Thomas Mann was born in 1875 in Germany.
-He was only twenty-five when his first novel, Buddenbrooks, was published.
-In 1924, The Magic Mountain was published, and, five years later, Mann was awarded the Nobel Prize for Literature.
-Following the… More about Thomas Mann
+Thomas Mann (1875–1955) was from Germany.
+At the age of 25, he published his first novel, Buddenbrooks.
+In 1924, The Magic Mountain was published, and five years later, Mann was awarded the Nobel Prize for Literature.
+Following the rise of the Nazis to… More about Thomas Mann

 Hardcover | $42.00